- Why Research

 - About BCRF

 - Contact Us

 You are here

 Professor of Medical Oncology,

 Oxford, United Kingdom

-- Seeking new strategies to prevent tumor growth.
+Goal: To identify strategies to prevent tumor growth.

 Full Research Summary

 Research area: Studying the tumor microenvironment in order to identify new targeted therapies that prevent tumor growth.

 Impact: Tumors cannot grow without developing their own blood supply via angiogenesis, in which new blood vessels develop from pre-existing ones.
 Dr. Harris’ investigations into signaling pathways that regulate blood vessels in breast cancer could inform the development of breast cancer treatments that block the blood supply to tumors.